Bhindi ki sabji is a north indian vegetarian side dish recipe made using bhindi.

-This is a veg side dish recipe to serve with rotis and if you are looking for more such recipes for roti or parathas from the blog then do try paneer tikka masala, matar paneer, paneer butter masala, aloo gobhi ki sabzi, baigan ki sabji, aloo palak, aloo matar, potato curry, aloo methi etc…
+This is a veg side dish recipe to serve with rotis and if you are looking for more such veg recipes for chapati recipe or parathas from the blog then do try paneer tikka masala, matar paneer, paneer butter masala, aloo gobhi ki sabzi, baigan ki sabji, aloo palak, aloo matar, potato curry, aloo methi, cabbage curry, cauliflower curry etc…

 I have made use of onions to make bhindi ki sabzi and is a very popular north indian side dish that is eaten with roti or chapathi.